ton-blockchain/docs/docs/func/statements.md

 Lambda expressions are not supported yet.
 ### Methods calls
 #### Non-modifying methods
-If a function has at least one argument, it can be called as non-modifying method.
+If a function has at least one argument, it can be called a non-modifying method.
 For example, `store_uint` has type `(builder, int, int) -> builder` (the second argument is value to store, and the third is the bit length). `begin_cell` is a function that creates a new builder.
 The following codes are equivalent:
 ```
 builder b = begin_cell();
 b = store_uint(b, 239, 8);